Obscene Publications Act 1959: Background and passage

+Before 1959: The Early History of Obscenity Regulation

 Obscene publications were, historically, something for the canon law; the first prosecution in a court of common law was in 1727.
-Before the passing of the 1959 Act, the publication of obscene materials in England and Wales was governed by the common law and the Obscene Publications Act 1857.
+Before the passing of the 1959 act, the publication of obscene materials in England and Wales was governed by the common law and the Obscene Publications Act 1857.
 The common law, as established in R v Hicklin [1868] 3 QB 360, set the test of "obscenity" as "whether the tendency of the letter published is to deprave and corrupt those whose minds are open to such immoral influence and into whose hands the publication might fall"; the 1857 Act allowed any stipendiary magistrate or any two Justices of the Peace to issue a warrant authorising the police to search for, seize, and destroy any obscene publications.

 It was generally accepted that the existing law was heavily flawed, for several reasons.
 One was that the "Hicklin test", from R v Hicklin, was both unduly narrow and unyielding; it did not, for example, take into account the intentions of the defendant.
 Another was that the test meant that individual sections of a published work could be analysed and the entire work declared obscene, even if the rest of the work was fairly mild.
 Third, there was no defence based on the public good, and no opportunity to submit evidence showing the artistic merits of the work.
 Finally, a work could be destroyed without the author's or the publisher's being informed and given an opportunity to defend the work.